Updates: Colleges & Business Units | Commercial Outlets and Nurseries

 16–19 Bursary for Defined Vulnerable Groups – for students who are in care or a care leaver, those who are claiming Income Support or Universal Credit in their own right or those who are claiming Employment Support Allowance together with Personal Independence Payment or Disability Living Allowance in their own right.
 Successful applicants may be entitled to up to £1,200.

 Discretionary Bursary – for students where the household income is low.
 Allocated amounts for successful applicants will vary depending on travelling distance.

 Free College Meals – for students who live in a household where certain benefits are claimed, such as Income Support and JSA.

 Care 2 Learn – free childcare for students.
 You must be 20 years old or under when you start your course and your child must be in registered childcare for you to be eligible.

-16+ Travel Card – If you are 16–18 and are eligible for the 16–18 Bursary, the College may support you financially to apply via the KCC website.
-Alternatively, the College may fund a weekly local travel pass for you.
+Bus Travel – If you are 16–18 and are eligible for the 16–18 Bursary, the College may support you by providing a Stagecoach annual bus pass.

 Successful applicants for both of the 19+ Funds may be entitled to up to £750 for course-related costs.
 For details of amounts available for childcare funding, please contact Support Services.